pixijs/filters/filters/rgb-split/README.md

 # RGBSplitFilter

-PixiJS v4 filter to render DisplayObject as rgb-split text.
+PixiJS v4 filter to split and shift red, green or blue channels.

 ## Installation